hapax/hapax.github.io/assets/simple-physics.md

 or $1.6$ Mbp.
 A much more careful count gives $4.6$ Mbp, but we are within an order of magnitude!

+*Collision cylinders.* In the example above, we've adopted a "collection of walkers" perspective.
+We now focus on individual walkers with random motion due to collisions.
+We can figure out the step length $\ell$ in terms of the size and density of colliding particles.
+The idea is very simple.
+Suppose our particles are spherical, with radius $r$.
+We assume the number of particles per unit volume is $n$, or equivalently, there is on average one particle in a volume $v = 1/n$.
+If another particle of the same size comes within $2r$ of the first, the particles will collide, since the edges just touch at that distance.

+So, as a particle moves, sweep out a cylinder of radius $2r$ around it.
+For a distance $\ell$, the volume of this cylinder is $V = \pi(2r)^2
+\ell$.
+To guess the average distance $\ell$ between collisions, we simply assume that on average when the volume of this cylinder is large enough to contain one particle on average, a collision will occur, so

+$$
+V = 4\pi r^2 \ell = v = \frac{1}{n} \quad \Longrightarrow \quad \ell =
+\frac{1}{4\pi r^2 n}.
+$$

 ---